-In 2018, Angela relocated to Los Angeles, and recently graduated her Masters of Music in Screen Scoring at the University of Southern California Thornton School of Music, where she was the recipient of the Sandra & Alan Silvestri Scholarship, awarded annually to the program’s top-ranked applicant.
-Angela was also selected for the Thornton Board of Councillors Mentorship Program, through which she was mentored by world-renowned screen composer Thomas Newman.
-On graduation, the Thornton screen scoring faculty selected Angela for the Joe and Alice Harnell Prize, and Angela has also been the recipient of several arts grants and awards, including the Australia Council for the Arts (ArtStart Grant, Career Development Grant), the PPCA Performers’ Trust, the Ian Potter Cultural Trust, the Australian Cultural Fund (Boost Program), and the Australian American Association’s Dame Joan Sutherland Fund.
+In 2018, Angela relocated to Los Angeles to complete her Master of Music in Screen Scoring at the University of Southern California, where she was the recipient of the Sandra & Alan Silvestri Scholarship, awarded annually to the program’s top-ranked applicant.
+During her time at USC, Angela was selected for the Thornton Board of Councillors Mentorship Program, through which she was mentored by renowned screen composer Thomas Newman, and on graduation, she received the faculty’s top honour, the Joe and Alice Harnell Award.
+Angela has also been the recipient of grants and awards from the Australia Council for the Arts, the PPCA Performers’ Trust, the Ian Potter Cultural Trust, and the Australian American Association’s Dame Joan Sutherland Fund.
 In 2018, Angela’s achievements were mentioned in NSW State Parliament, and she was recognised as an AMP Tomorrow Maker, being one of 43 individuals awarded funding from a pool of almost 2000 applicants as part of an initiative of the AMP Foundation to recognise and support outstanding Australians across all fields (including scientists, social innovators, educators and technologists, artists and athletes) who are working to create a better tomorrow.

-Angela’s recent and upcoming projects include independent feature film “Chocolate Oyster”, directed by Steve Jaggi (which recently premiered at the 2018 Sydney Film Festival), documentary mini-series “How Mad Are You?” produced by Blackfella Films and SBS Australia (on which she collaborated with Sonar Music), and feature film, “Back of the Net”, starring Disney’s Sofia Wylie (Andi Mack, High School Musical:The Series), directed by Louise Alston, produced by the Steve Jaggi Company, and distributed by Mar Vista Entertainment.
+Angela’s recent projects include independent feature film “Chocolate Oyster”, directed by Steve Jaggi, documentary mini-series “How Mad Are You?” produced by Blackfella Films and SBS Australia (on which she collaborated with Sonar Music), and feature film, “Back of the Net”, starring Disney’s Sofia Wylie (Andi Mack, High School Musical:The Series), which was released in Australian cinemas in 2019, before screening on the Disney Channel in the USA.